-For example, the Taylor 214CE featured below is a Taylor 214 cutaway electric.
+For example, the Taylor 114CE is a Taylor 114 cutaway acoustic electric.

 If unsure, look for an input jack where the rear strap button usually resides.
-The strap button used on acoustic-electric guitars typically doubles as an input jack, known as an end-pin.
-In most cases, you will also notice a pre-amp embedded into the top side of the guitar or inside the soundhole.
+The strap button used on acoustic-electric guitars typically doubles as an input jack, known as an end pin.
+In most cases, you will also notice a pre-amp embedded into the top of the guitar or inside the soundhole.

 The Gibson 335 (the double-cutaway guitar synonymous with B.B.
 King is perhaps the best example.
 Other examples include the Fender Telecaster Thinline, both highly versatile guitars with aesthetic appeal.

 Pros and Cons of Electric Acoustic Guitars